1and1/oneandone-cloudserver-module-ansible/README.md

 To enable the API token:

 1. Log in to your 1&1 Control Panel and select the relevant package.
-2. Click 1&1 Cloud Panel from the Cloud Server section of the control panel.
+2. Click **1&1 Cloud Panel** from the Cloud Server section of the control panel.
-3. Select Users from the Management section of the Infrastructure menu.
+3. Select **Users** from the **Management** section of the **Infrastructure** menu.
 4. Select the user who needs the API token.
-5. In the API section in the lower part of the screen, click Disabled next to the API KEY.
+5. In the API section in the lower part of the screen, click **Disabled** next to the API KEY.
-6. Click OK to activate the API key.
+6. Click **OK** to activate the API key.

 Ansible must also be installed before the 1&1 module can be used.
 Please review the official [Ansible Documentation](http://docs.ansible.com/ansible/intro_installation.html) for more information on installing Ansible.

-Lastly, the 1&1 module requires the 1&1 Python Cloud Server SDK to be installed.
-This can easily be accomplished with Python PyPI.
+The 1&1 module requires the 1&1 Python Cloud Server SDK to be installed.
+This can easily be accomplished with Python PyPI:

     pip install 1and1

 ## Installation

-1. The 1&1 Cloud Server module for Ansible must first be downloaded from GitHub.
+1. Download the 1&1 Cloud Server module for Ansible from GitHub.
 This can be accomplished a few different ways such as downloading and extracting the archive using `curl` or cloning the GitHub repository locally.

-    Download and extract with `curl`:
+**Download and extract with `curl`:**

         mkdir -p oneandone-cloudserver-module-ansible && curl -L https://github.com/StackPointCloud/oneandone-cloudserver-module-ansible/tarball/master | tar zx -C oneandone-cloudserver-module-ansible/ --strip-components=1

-    Clone the GitHub repository locally:
+**Clone the GitHub repository locally:**

         git clone https://github.com/StackPointCloud/oneandone-cloudserver-module-ansible